 “One codebase tracked in revision control, many deploys”

-Your code base should have an easy to understand and logical version control system.
+Your code base should have a logical version control system that’s easy to understand.
 Every deployment should have its own code repository that can be deployed to multiple environments.
-Avoid housing multiple applications into the same repository as it makes version control almost impossible to understand and makes all the version entangled leading to non value added work.
+Avoid housing multiple applications in the same repository.
+This makes version control almost impossible to understand and versions will get tangled up, resulting in non-value-added work.

 Principle II.
 Dependencies